Here is the second half to Chea Palmer’s Squawk Box story! For part one look here.

 Fast forward to July, AF returns with a vengeance and is still not normal.
 I call the nurse to see what to do and they have me come in for an ultrasound to look and my lining and everything.
 They said everything looked ok and to go ahead with the cycle.
 I went ahead and took my meds and had my follicle scan, 4 good mature follicles again, and took my trigger shot.
 We went in for IUI and my husband couldn’t produce a sample.
 AGAIN!
 Again, they didn’t seem to care.
 Since we were there on a Saturday the regular people weren’t there, just the lab person and a nurse.
 The didn’t offer us any comfort.

 After that happened, we decided to stop, take a break and re-evaluate.
 I took some time to grieve.
 I cried, I screamed, and at the end of my temper tantrum, I eventually agreed with my husband that it was best to wait and try again in the new year.
 In the meantime, we decided to go back to the old fashioned way of trying.
 Tracking ovulation and timing intercourse was not something I looked forward to.
 It takes all the fun out of having sex.
+In the same shoes?
+I recommend spicing things up with your partner a little bit, if you’re not sure how to, Click over here and see why tubev is so reliable.

 A couple of weeks later I was at work and was talking to my co-worker and my bestie about how we decided to stop and that I really didn’t want to, but I definitely didn’t want to go back to that doctor because they didn’t care about me.
 I thought about maybe going back to the clinic that helped us conceive my son and thought the financial burden of doing that and the missed time at work just wasn’t a good idea.
 My bestie wasn’t convinced that was a good idea.
 She got on Google and started looking for another RE in our area.
 Surprisingly, there was one!!
 She was affiliated with the medical school here, but nonetheless, she was an RE!
 I wasn’t sure my husband would be willing ot change doctors again but he was very receptive!
 He told me to call and make an appointment.
 Before he could change his mind, I called and made an appointment.
 They could get me in 2 weeks later!
 Unfortunately, he was going to be out of town, but he told me to go without him.